tabeshhaidary/Chess/README.md

 - Max turns: This is the maximum number of turns allowed for this game.
 Once this limit is reached, the game will end.
 - Player 1 AI Y/N: Is player 1 an AI?
 Yes or No
 - Player 2 AI Y/N: Is player 1 an AI?
 Yes or No
-- Playing a moves: Enter moves as "B2 B3" and press enter.
+- Playing a move: Enter moves as "B2 B3" and press enter.

 ## Rules
 - There are no checkmates.
 To win the game, a player must capture the opposing King.